Here’s what we are doing to ensure the safety of all guests and staff during the COVID-19 pandemic.

 - Guests who do not feel well should not attend at Bellarmine.
 A refund or credit to join us at a future retreat will be issued.

-- If you are living in a high-incidence state or have visited a high-incidence state in the last 14 days, you should not attend at Bellarmine.
-The list of states is updated every week on the CCDPH website.
+- If you are living in a high-incidence state or have visited a high-incidence state in the last 10 days, you should not attend at Bellarmine unless you have tested negative for COVID-19 within 72 hours upon your arrival to Bellarmine.
+Please email us your test results prior to coming to Bellarmine and quarantine between taking the test and arriving at Bellarmine.
+The list of states that requires a test is updated every week on the Chicago Travel advisory and Cook County Health Department site.
+Bellarmine is located inside of Cook County, which follows the same guidance as Chicago.

 - We kindly ask that every guest provide an emergency contact name and number for efficient communication about your well-being should an unforeseen need arise.
 An emergency after-hours phone number is provided to help relatives reach you during a retreat.